Tag: Nature

 literary pen name of Jill Szoo Wilson

-• Field Notes from a Splintered Bench
+• Field Notes From a Splintered Bench

 I sit on the splintered bench